olin-electric-motorsports/olin-electric-motorsports/README.md

 ```

-Open KiCad.
+Open KiCad (windows key and type KiCAD) Click on the Blue App (always do this when opening Kicad - otherwise you can corrupt files!).
+Hit `Enter` if asked about settings imports and auto-updates for add-ons.
 From the top bar, open up _Preferences > Configure Paths..._.
-Add a
-new row to the table using the plus button:
+Add a new row to the table using the plus button:

 Name | Path
 -----|-----